-The Child and Adolescent Concentration within the Clinical Psy.D. program prepares students to address the mental health needs of children and adolescents.
+The Child and Adolescent Concentration within the Clinical Psychology Psy.D. program at our L.A. campus prepares students to address the mental health needs of children and adolescents.
 Throughout the coursework and related practicum experiences, emphasis is placed on developing a conceptual and experiential background in working with individuals in a wide range of family and cultural life styles.
 The concentration provides students with opportunities to study child and adolescent psychopathology, diagnostic evaluation, and therapeutic interventions.
-Students are trained in various theories, tools, and intervention techniques, and often work with clients who have experienced severe trauma or serious mental illness such as schizophrenia, bipolar disorder, or phobias.
+Clinical Psychology Doctorate students are trained in various theories, tools, and intervention techniques, and often work with clients who have experienced severe trauma or serious mental illness such as schizophrenia, bipolar disorder, or phobias.
 They conduct clinical interviews and psychological testing, create treatment plans, consult and collaborate with physicians and other professionals, and provide multiple forms of therapy to alleviate mental illness, behavioral problems, and emotional distress.

 Clinical psychology students in the L.A.
 Campus program may apply to complete their clinical training hours at one of the Chicago School Counseling Centers located at the Westwood and Irvine campuses.
 Through this training model, students learn marketing and operations related to running a private practice, provide individual and group psychotherapy services, and graduate prepared to launch their careers.